pebbleware/.github/profile/README.md

 # Pebbleware
-Building efficient & extensible open-source software.
+Building effective & extensible open-source software.

 ## Open Source as it should be.
 There are countless reasons to choose open-source over propriety.
 Just some of the are enchanced security, simpler license management and a better community.